Medical Negligence Solicitors

 We understand that this is a confusing topic to the majority of people, and that's understandable.
 That's why you should come to us for expert advice, and leave the thinking and all the hard work to us.
 All you have to do is give us a call at 01 524 0606!

 - Delayed diagnosis services or failure to diagnose at all

-- Wrong diagnosis of Brain injuries
+- Wrong diagnosis of brain injury (or brain injuries)

-- Brain injury by a specialist team
+- Acquired Brain injury by a specialist team

 - Medication problems.
 Either they receive the wrong dose of Medication either too little Medication or too much Medication or the wrong type of Medication altogether